top of page

 We believe aggressive scrubbing is the fastest way to ruin a finish.
 If you’re dealing with stubborn bug splatter (common on I-40 and US-70 drives) or tar on rocker panels, soften first: then wipe.

-A dedicated remover helps you work smarter, not harder:
+A dedicated bug remover helps you work smarter, not harder:

 We believe the right product reduces risk: less rubbing, fewer swirls, better clarity.
 Upgrade.